 Either the plane manufacturer or maintenance suppliers may be found liable for an accident.
 If an aircraft failed to meet industry standards including aircraft, engineering or other regulatory issues and an accident occurred, you may be entitled to compensation.

-When filing an aviation claim it is important to choose an experienced attorney that has a detailed understand of aircraft function, safety, FAA regulations and rules regarding aviation litigation.
-Aviation litigation can involve state, federal and potentially international law requiring an attorney who is proficient in multiple complex legal areas such as our attorneys at Phillips Law Firm.
+When filing an aviation claim, it is important to choose an experienced attorney that has a detailed understand of aircraft function, safety, FAA regulations and rules regarding aviation litigation.
+Aviation litigation can involve state, federal and potentially international law requiring an attorney who is proficient in multiple complex legal areas.
 Pilots, airline maintenance providers, manufacturers, major airlines and in some cases the government can be subject to negligence claims after an aviation accident.
-We work for you, investigating every aspect of your accident while striving to get you fair and just compensation.

-At Phillips Law Firm our airplane accident attorneys are dedicated to getting you justice and compensation you deserve.
-Call Phillips Law Firm at 1-800-708-6000, we are waiting to assist you 24/7, offering a free case evaluation.
+Our airplane accident attorneys are dedicated to getting you the justice and compensation you deserve.
+Call Phillips Law Firm at 1-800-708-6000.
+We are waiting to assist you 24/7, with a free case evaluation.
 Remember our no fee promise.
-If we do not recover anything for you, you do not owe us an attorney fee.
-For more information and frequently asked questions please visit our FAQ page.
+That means if we do not recover anything for you, you do not owe us an attorney fee.